cristhian-munoz007/elba-blog/src/blogs/on-esg.md

 > --<cite>[Berg, Koelbel, Rogobon; 2019](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3438533)</cite>

-So, whenever we’re discussing whether Bloomberg is better than MSCI, or that Bloomberg covers more companies, do we also care about the depth and methodology they’re using?
+So, whenever we’re discussing whether provider A is better than provider B, or that provider A covers more companies, do we also care about the depth and methodology they’re using?
 Which provider do we think might have the edge in the business?
 The one with the most covered companies might not suffice.
 I can’t imagine us losing clients because we’re using a rating that is too complacent or too tight, which I believe is the same competition Moody’s and S&P have been getting into for ages.

 And if there is not much to do, that at least we were aware of the risks and we’re ready to answer the questions.
 I know there is a call on ESG data running weekly, which I haven’t participated in for a while, so mind me if this is something that has been ultra-analyzed and mega answered.

 ---

-It's been more than 2 years since I wrote the above, and a few things that have changed:
+It's been more than 2 years since I wrote the above.
+We were in pampers compared to where we are now.
+I generally like how things have evolved there.
+Not sure I agree with everything, but at least we're a more complex player.

+Few of the things that have changed:

 - The rules have evolved into using more proactive and social inclusive paramteres.
 Women on board became actually one of the most famous.

 - GSAM started creating it's own ESG scores.
-Which I feel only add to the problem of low correlation, but gave us a nice way to influence, share our perceptions, and differentiate from our competitors.
+Which I feel only adds to the problem of low correlation, but gave us a nice way to influence, share our perceptions, and differentiate from our competitors.

 - Regulation changed and we had to do a looooot of other things like Company engagements.
 Meaning that if we're investing into a company through an *ESG branded* fund, then we had to have constant catchups with the board of directors in order to push the sustainability agenda.
 (This was a bit weird...)